 - Volunteers become acquainted with and then communicate the spiritual goals of the Army.

 - Volunteers can be legislative advocates, fundraisers and public education agents.

 - Volunteers can offer constructive criticism and give feedback for future planning

-If you would like more information or would like to volunteer, please contact Matt Vandenberg at 434-4854 or email [email protected]
+For more information or to volunteer, please contact Matt Vandenberg at 434-4854 or email [email protected]